afiqahmdpuzi/afiqahmdpuzi/README.md

 ### Hello & a good day to you! 🙇‍♀️

+### Hi and welcome to my page!

-I'm Afiqah, a data analyst trainee from Malaysia.
+I am Afiqah, a data analyst based in Kuala Lumpur, Malaysia I'm Afiqah, a data analyst trainee from Malaysia.

 A little introduction of me 🙇🏻‍♀️